kyma-project/api-gateway/docs/user/tutorials/01-35-expose-workload-noauth-gardener.md

 ## Example

-See the following example APIRule that exposes a sample HTTPBin Deployment:
+Follow this example to create an APIRule that exposes a sample HTTPBin Deployment.

 <!-- tabs:start -->
 #### Kyma Dashboard